guillaumepellegrino/acsrs/README.md

 - Zero-conf server: The server tries to configure itself securely at first start.
 - HTTP, HTTPs and authentication support.
 - ACS configuration and connected CPEs are persistent.
-- GetParameterValues and SetParameterValues.
+- CLI with advanced auto-completion to interact with CPEs.
+- GetParameterValues, SetParameterValues, Upgrade.

 Some limitations are:
 - There are no notifications mechanism implemented.
 - It may not be fully compliant with TR-069 standard.
 - syslog support not yet implemented.
 - Logging is quite messy.
-- No cli or web interfaces implemented.

 # Install ACSRS
 The application can be installed directly from cargo